DilanCF/CMSC412_notes/lecture/Lecture13.md

   * Processes on different chip

 Why we care?
-* What is accerssible and available is a question of the memory model
+* What is accessible and available is a question of the memory model

 ![Alt text](img/Lecture13/image-7.png)

-Multi-ptrocessors
+Multi-processors

 What we want to do is get more and more work done
 * Keep each of the processors busy